How to choose the right structure for your business

 A partnership is similar, but instead of one proprietor there are two or more.

 As with a sole proprietorship, there is no legal structure for a partnership.
-However, partners usually have some type of contractual agreement that governs, in percentage terms, the sharing of revenues, expenses and tasks.
+However, this partnership is usually entered into with some type of contractual agreement that governs, in percentage terms, the sharing of revenues, expenses and tasks.

 When preparing their taxes, the partners apply those same percentages to their income and expenses.